Suren-Jewels/YubiKey-VDI-ServiceNow-Support/docs/deployment-overview.md

 # Deployment Overview — YubiKey‑Security

 This document provides a high‑level overview of how identity, authentication, posture, and access controls operate during deployment and day‑to‑day use of YubiKey‑based Zero Trust workflows across VDI, ServiceNow, and IL4/IL5 federal environments.
+It aligns with the architecture model and supports onboarding, troubleshooting, and operational readiness.

 ---